NikolayMakhonin/nodejs-template-helpers/README.md

 setx BROWSERSTACK_ACCESS_KEY "your access key"
 ```

+**Attention!
+BrowserStack tests not worked in WebStorm.
+You should run tests from console.**

 ### Travis

 And you should set your user name and encrypted access key to the .travis.yml